foo123/HAARPHP/readme.md

 the variable to use in php is similarly
 *$haarcascades_frontalface_alt*

+__Examples included with face detection__

+*HAARPHP* is also part of PHP classes http://www.phpclasses.org/package/7393-PHP-Detect-features-on-images-such-as-faces-or-mouths.html

 ###Where to find Haar Cascades xml files to use for feature detection

 * [OpenCV](http://opencv.org/)